Anti-Inflammatory Diet Plan →

 3. Cook over medium heat, darkening to the desired color.
 It browns quickly, so always remember to whisk!
 The roux will continue to thicken as it cools, so don’t worry if your roux seems a little thin at first.

-• 1 tsp to 2 tsp xanthan gum
+• 1 teaspoon to 2 teaspoon xanthan gum

 A slurry is not a roux, but it serves a similar purpose.
 No cooking needed.

-Think of a slurry as almost the opposite of a roux, but also the same.
-Haha, stay with me here.
-You see, a roux is cooked, uses fat, and is added at the beginning of cooking.
+A roux is cooked, uses fat, and is added at the beginning of cooking.
 A slurry is a mixture of water and flour/starch.
 It is uncooked, needs no fat, and is added at the final minutes of cooking.
-It’s the Quick fix of thickeners, but doesn’t add in flavor, like a roux does.
-Does that all make sense?
+It’s the quick fix of thickeners, but doesn’t add in flavor, like a roux does.

-I always have arrowroot or tapioca starch on hand for that purpose.
-When I’m making a soup and it just need a touch more thickness.
-Both are paleo friendly and grain free.
+I always have arrowroot or tapioca starch on hand for when I’m making a soup and it just needs a touch more thickness.
+Both are gluten-free and grain-free.

-• Arrowroot or tapioca starch 1 to 2 tbsp equal water
+• Arrowroot or tapioca starch 1 to 2 tablespoon equal water

 Print